2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Indiana

 Top 10 Most Popular Allied Health Professions Associate Degree Schools

-Our 2023 rankings named Ivy Tech Community College the most popular school in Indiana for allied health professions students working on their associate degree.
-Ivy Tech Community College is a fairly large public school located in the large city of Indianapolis.
+Our analysis found Ivy Tech Community College to be the most popular school for allied health professions students who want to pursue a associate degree in Indiana.
+Ivy Tech Community College is a fairly large public school located in the city of Indianapolis.

 Women make up 84% of the allied health majors at the school.